getify/You-Dont-Know-JS/scope-closures/ch7.md

 Closure is originally a mathematical concept, from lambda calculus.
 But I'm not going to list out math formulas or use a bunch of notation and jargon to define it.

 Instead, I'm going to use a practical perspective to describe closure.
-We'll define closure in terms of what we can observe in different behavior of our programs, as opposed to if closure was not present in JS.
+We'll start by defining closure in terms of what we can observe in different behavior of our programs, as opposed to if closure was not present in JS.
+However, later in this chapter, we're going to flip closure around to look at it from an *alternate perspective*.

-First, closure is a behavior of functions and only functions.
+Closure is a behavior of functions and only functions.
 If you aren't dealing with a function, closure does not apply.
 An object cannot have closure, nor does a class have closure (though its functions/methods might).
 Only functions have closure.

 For closure to be observed, a function must be invoked, and specifically it must be invoked in a different branch of the scope chain from where it was originally defined.
 A function executing in the same scope it was defined would not exhibit any observably different behavior with or without closure being possible; by the observational perspective and definition, that is not closure.